 Liquidation Preference Can Have a Big Impact

-If your startup is acquired for a lot more than the total investment amount, all is well.
-The investors will get their money, as well as you and your employees.
-However, if your startup is acquired for less than the total amount invested, then there won’t be enough remaining proceeds for the common shareholders after the initial payout for liquidation preference.
+If your startup is acquired for a lot more than the total investment amount, we could say all is well.
+The investors will most likely get their money, as well as you and your employees.
+However, if your startup is acquired for less than the total amount invested, then there probably won’t be enough remaining proceeds for the common shareholders after the initial payout for liquidation preference.

 The Liquidation Stack: For When You Have Multiple Classes of Preferred Shares